mariasantosfdez/mariasantosfdez.github.io/_pages/about.md

 Before starting my PhD journey, I received a degree in Industrial Engineering (Ingeniero Industrial) degree in 2013 and an M.S. in Advanced Industrial Processes and Technologies Research in 2014, both from the University of Vigo (Vigo, Spain).
 I also received a Professional Degree in Music, specializing in Violin, from the Manuel Quiroga Conservatory of Music in Pontevedra, Spain in 2012.
 I obtained a M.S. in Electrical and Computer Engineering at the Georgia Institute of Technology in 2016 as a Fulbright scholar.

-When I am not in the lab, you can probably find me playing the violin with friends (beware, sometimes I even try to sing), practicing ashtanga yoga or perfecting some latin dance moves.
+When I am not in the lab, you can probably find me playing the violin with friends (beware, sometimes I even try to sing), practicing ashtanga yoga or learning some latin dance moves.
 If you cannot find me, I am probably off to some travel adventure.